-In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
+In addition to liabilities, the Statement of Net Position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue or reduction of expense) until that time.
-The Authority has two types of items.
+The Authority has three types of items.
 The first, unavailable revenue, arises only under a modified accrual basis of accounting, and is reported only in the governmental funds balance sheet.
 This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
 The Authority also has deferred inflows related to pension obligations.
 The differences between expected and actual economic experience are recognized over a four-year period.
 The other deferred inflows related to pension are deferred and the length of the expense recognition period is equal to the average of the expected remaining services lives of all employees that are provided with pensions through the pension plan, determined as of the beginning of the measurement period.
+The third, prepaid taxes, arises from the property taxpayer prepaying 2018 property taxes in 2017.